Trump says Ireland cheats the US as its leader joins him to celebrate St. Patrick's Day

 “I’m a pretty good defensive boxer,” Martin joked in reply.

-Associated Press writer Tom Beaumont in Des Moines, Iowa, contributed to this report.
+Associated Press writer Thomas Beaumont in Des Moines, Iowa, contributed to this report.